-Common sawing operations include ripping and cross-cutting, plus a few other standard operations of a fundamental nature.
+Common sawing operations include ripping and crosscutting plus a few other standard operations of a fundamental nature.
 As with all power tools, there is a certain amount of hazard involved with the operation and use of the machine.
-Using the machine with the respect and caution demanded as far as safety precautions are concerned will considerably lessen the possibility of personal injury.
+Using the machine with the respect and caution demanded as far as safety precautions are concerned, will considerably lessen the possibility of personal injury.
 However, if normal safety precautions are overlooked or completely ignored, personal injury to the operator can result.
+The following information describes the safe and proper method for performing the most common sawing operations.